Tower Hotel (Niagara Falls): Restaurants

 The restaurant has an International House of Pancakes location on the 26th floor, previously home to Marilyn's Bistro & Lounge, a restaurant themed after Marilyn Monroe in honour of the film, Niagara, in which she starred.
 The tower's original, award-winning gourmet Pinnacle Restaurant had been located there for many years.

-Weddings

-Marketed through Niagara Fallsview Weddings, the tower chapel provides fully serviced weddings including consultants, cake and flowers, an officiant, and photography.
-Multiple packages are available and include accommodations.
-Fully legal weddings are offered.

 Hotel

 In 2002, the tower re-opened after extensive renovations to include the four-star Ramada Plaza Fallsview.
 This franchise was lost and the hotel has operated without the Ramada flag since 2011 choosing to instead go by the new name The Tower Hotel.